yujunz/ytt/examples/getting-started/example-extract-to-variables/__readme.txt

   Study "deployment.yml"...

-  at the top — this "comment" escapes into ytt programming
+  at the top — "#@" escapes into ytt programming
     language — Starlark.
 Starlark is very much like Python.
     Here, we define two local variables, "app_name" and "version".